R4tL/pyr4t/README.md

 |            | -e, --email (optional)            | New profile email                          |
 | whoami     |                                   | Show the currently selected profile        |

+NB: It's necessary to create profile in a first after installation.

 * **Generate a python project achitecture**
 ```bash